rmraya/XMLJava/LICENSING.md

 **A:** The code is identical.
 The difference is in usage rights and obligations.

-### Q: Can I use TypesXML in my MIT-licensed project?
+### Q: Can I use XMLJava in my MIT-licensed project?

 **A:** No, AGPL-3.0 is not compatible with MIT.
 You would need a commercial license.